Nondualism: Etymology

 "Dual" comes from Latin "duo", two, prefixed with "non-" meaning "not"; "non-dual" means "not-two".
 The English term "nondual" was informed by early translations of the Upanishads in Western languages other than English from 1775.
 These terms have entered the English language from literal English renderings of "advaita" subsequent to the first wave of English translations of the Upanishads.
 These translations commenced with the work of Müller (1823–1900), in the monumental Sacred Books of the East (1879).
 He rendered "advaita" as "Monism", as have many recent scholars.
-However, some scholars state that "advaita" is not really monism.
-According to Alan Watts monism often leads to conceptualizing reality as a single entity, whereas nondualism points beyond conceptual frameworks entirely.
+However, some scholars state that advaita is not really monism.
+According to Alan Watts, monism often leads to conceptualizing reality as a single entity, whereas nondualism points beyond conceptual frameworks entirely.

 Definitions

-Flavors of nonduality
+Types of nonduality

 Nonduality is a fuzzy concept, for which many definitions can be found.
-Gibbons notes that "Terms such as "awakening" and "enlightenment" and "nonduality" undoubtedly mean different things to different people," and states that "[i]n the widest sense these kinds of experiences fall under what is typically called in the west "mystical" experience."
-Gibson further notes that "the term "nondual" has in many circles become virtually synonymous with "spirituality" itself."
+Gibbons notes that "Terms such as 'awakening' and 'enlightenment' and 'nonduality' undoubtedly mean different things to different people", and states that "[i]n the widest sense these kinds of experiences fall under what is typically called in the west 'mystical' experience."
+Gibbons further notes that "the term 'nondual' has in many circles become virtually synonymous with "spirituality" itself".